 If you believe you have suffered a misdiagnosis, it is important to collect all medical records and documentation, which can be used to bolster your claim.

-Cancer misdiagnosis lawsuits usually hinge on two central questions:
+Medical malpractice lawsuits involving cancer usually hinge on two central questions:

-- Was there a breach in standard of care?
+- Was there a breach in the standard of care?

 - Was the outcome avoidable?